A Set of Rules for Model Validation: Rules of Validation

 Another form of baseline is represented by \textbf{null examples}.
-A null example is a negative case, fabricated using random number generators while maintaining as much as possible the characteristics of the real data at hand.
-The null distribution in permutation testing~\cite{anderson2003permutation}, or the null effect size in powercurves~\cite{camacho2023permutation}, for instance, follow this intuition.
+A null example is a negative case, fabricated using random number generators while maintaining as much as possible the characteristics of the real data at hand---like the number of rows and columns, group imbalances, selected correlation structures, etc. The null distribution in permutation testing~\cite{anderson2003permutation}, or the null effect size in powercurves~\cite{camacho2023permutation}, for instance, follow this intuition.
 The resulting performance reflects a baseline, which is often (much) higher than expected~\cite{camacho2022dataset}.
-I strongly recommend assessing any data pipeline with one or several null examples as an excellent supplement for validation.
+Assessing any data pipeline with one or several null examples is an excellent supplement for validation.
 Null examples are a perfect tool to detect data leakage problems, because they lead to an unexpectedly high performance when such problems exist.

+Take now the example of Figure \ref{fig:ex3}, similar as the previous example but for $\bX~(20 \times 1000)$ and $\by~(20 \times 1)$.
+Since both blocks of data are unrelated, this represent a null example of a case where $\bX$ is highly dimensional.
+A correct validation scheme should reflect the null predictive power of $\bX$ over $\by$.
+Figure \ref{fig:ex3}(a) shows the (incorrect) case where we do variable selection with the whole dataset and then perform double cross-validation.
+Figure \ref{fig:ex3}(b) shows the (correct) case where we do variable selection within the inner loop of the double cross-validation.
+In both cases, we present one example of the cross-validation curve in the inner loop, and the final Goodness of prediction ($Q^2$) of the selected model, defined as:

+with $SS_{y}$ the sum-of-squares of $\by$.
+In double cross-validation, $\hat{y}_{i}$ is computed with a model which was neither trained nor selected with $y_i$.